Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 If you need to make this recipe gluten-free, you have two options.
 Here are the ingredients and how to make it:

-- Arrowroot: Use the same instructions as above, however, use 4 teaspoons of arrowroot to 4 teaspoons of water.
+- Arrowroot: Use the exact instructions as above.
+However, use 4 teaspoons of arrowroot to 4 teaspoons of water.

 Make-Ahead and Storage

-Make-Ahead: You can make this recipe up to 3 days ahead of time.
+Make-Ahead: You can make this recipe up to 3 days ahead.
 Keep cool until ready to use.

 How to Store: Cover and keep in the refrigerator for up to 4 days.
 You can freeze this, but the sauce may break, and you will need to rethicken it.